Personal Story

 We continued down this path until the two-year mark.
 At that point, I took a leap of faith.
 I enrolled Brooks in an interactive music class.
 On the first day, we were the first ones to arrive at the class and the teacher greeted him with open arms.
 Brooks immediately froze.
 He seemed so scared and unsure and hid behind my leg.
 Instinctively, I pulled out the ol’ “Sorry, he’s just so shy,” out of my hat.

+The instructor’s response stuck with me: “Every child learns differently.”
+She went on to say that if Brooks is an observer, he will learn first by observing me.
+I would be his greatest teacher, she said.
 Great.
 So I, a former shy child myself, have to participate in this class and act like I would gladly dance around with a tambourine for 45 minutes?
 Well, for the sake of my kid, I did.
 And eventually, at the 43-minute mark, so did Brooks.

 Afterward, I thought about the exchange I had with the instructor before class.
 I had essentially apologized for Brooks being Brooks.
 He is shy, but he also has the kindest heart.
 He loves to sway to sounds.
 He gives the best hugs.
 Why was I not opening with that?
 Though Brooks couldn’t understand what I was saying, I imagined how he would feel if he heard me apologizing on his behalf for a quality that comes so naturally to him.

 I was heartbroken and ashamed.
-I realized that I was more concerned about the experience and opinions of others – strangers – than I was about the experience of my own child.
+I realized that I was more concerned about the experience and opinions of others—strangers—than I was about the experience of my own child.
 From that moment on, I made a conscious effort to stop apologizing for my shy child.

 I see Brooks’ rambunctious, happy, playful side all the time.
 He loves to run and yell.
 Need a baking assistant?
 He’s there in a second.
 Got a ball?
 You can bet he is going to try to take it and run.
 Just because others don’t see this side of him doesn’t mean that it doesn’t exist or matters any less.

 I imagine that Brooks will eventually be a lot more like me, an extroverted introvert, than I ever expected.
 The music instructor was right.
 I am his greatest teacher.
 I often find him hanging out in his bed relaxing.
-He knows that he needs time to recharge at 2-years-old – something I didn’t realize until my 20s.
+He knows that he needs time to recharge at 2-years-old—something I didn’t realize until my 20s.

 The other thing that he knows is that not everyone is worthy of seeing those special sides of him.
 He will grow up making others earn his trust.
 He is not willing to give all the most valuable pieces of himself away to anyone who says “hello” on the street.
 Again, this is something that I didn’t learn until my 20s.

 I realized that if I go through life expressing regret for Brooks being a shy child, it teaches him that there is something wrong with the way he is.
 That’s just not the case.
 He learns best by watching others.
 He observes.
 He eventually mimics, and if someone really piques his interest and earns his trust, he will engage.
+I am fine with that life for my child.
+No apologies necessary.

 Wondering how to prepare your child for a social situation?
-Here’s what works for us.
+Here’s what works for us:

 • Be sure to prepare him/her adequately for situations that you think might make them uncomfortable.